mitrakic/music-generation/README.md

 The program also requires that the following python libraries are installed:

-pydub
+- pydub
-numpy
+- numpy
-ffmpeg
+- ffmpeg
-simpleaudio
+- simpleaudio
-pillow
+- pillow

+Finally, the examples folder contains sample inputs and outputs from the program.